top of page

 • Plant holly, hawthorn, or rowan for berries.

-• Add bird boxes and a shallow water source.
+• Add bird boxes and a shallow water source for bathing.

-• Include dense shrubs or hedges for shelter.
+• Include dense shrubs or native hedges like field maple, privet, and yew for shelter.

 Eurasian blue tit (Cyanistes caeruleus) flying into a wooden bird box in a Devon garden, a vital nesting site in wildlife-friendly garden design.